Keynote Speakers

 Dr. Nikos Fistas has been working for EUROCONTROL since 1997 involved in investigations, the definition, the development and the standardization of data links for communication (VDLs, SATCOM, AeroMACS, LDACS), as well as, for surveillance purposes.
 Nikos has been representing EUROCONTROL in various international standardization groups (such as in ICAO, EUROCAE, RTCA and ETSI) covering data link aspects.
 In ICAO, he leads the new ICAO Communication Panel Working Group for the update of the SATCOM provisions (PT-S).

 In EUROCONTROL, Nikos oversees the activities for the future aeronautical communication infrastructure (FCI).
-For SESAR he is the focal point for the COM solutions in the SESAR2020 PJ14 project, as well as, overseeing the relevant international coordination aspects with ICAO and CP4.4 with US FAA.
+For SESAR he is the focal point for the COM solutions in the SESAR2020 PJ14 project, as well as, overseeing the relevant international coordination aspects with ICAO and CP4.4 with U.S. FAA.
 Nikos has a Master of Science in electrical engineering from the University of Thessaloniki (1988) and continued his studies with both a Master of Science and a doctorate at the Imperial College in London (1990 and 1994).

 Thursday, April 20, CNS for UAS Integration